nyumed-judy-lab/Heckman-domain-generalization/README.md

 - For image datasets, we use data-specific convolutional neural networks (CNN) structures recommended by [WILDS](https://proceedings.mlr.press/v139/koh21a) paper.
 In addition, we follow the hyperparameters of each data and model recommended by [HeckmanDG](https://openreview.net/forum?id=fk7RbGibe1) paper.

 ## Installation
-Please see [requirements.txt](requirements.txt).
-It presents the names and versions of all libraries that we have to install before the implementation of this repository.
-Please note that we mainly use the Pytorch backend libraries as follows:
+Before running the code in this repository, you will need to install the required dependencies listed in [requirements.txt](requirements.txt).
+This file contains the names and versions of all libraries that we have to install.
+We mainly use PyTorch backend libraries, and the following versions are recommended:
 - torch==1.10.0
 - torchaudio==0.10.0
 - torchmetrics==0.11.1
 - torchvision==0.11.0
+To install these dependencies, simply run the following command:

 ```bash
 # pip